 It’s probably something you wouldn’t see if I didn’t tell you.
 The coloring production of the Vu TV is genuinely impressive; however, you can adjust the color and brightness in the picture settings as per your choice.

 Most of us won’t touch it’s tuned, very well for our liking the brightness levels are also reasonable the auto backlight can be set to medium or high, and that will avoid strain you will have a fantastic viewing experience.

 Let’s check out the set-top box quality; we’ll start with the HD channels.
 HD channels look quite decent, surprisingly.
 It’s handling the up-scaling very well.
 I can easily say if you have an HD set-top box, you will have a reasonably good viewing experience.

-I also said this before if you have a set-top box connected by HDMI cable, the video output is drastically sound.
+I also said this: if you have a set-top box connected by an HDMI cable, the video output is drastically sound.